Mangani: As a language

-The Mangani language is depicted as a primal universal language shared by many primate species in addition to the Mangani themselves, including monkeys (Jungle Tales of Tarzan and others), gorillas, Indonesian orangutans (Tarzan and the Foreign Legion), and the more man-like Sagoths of Pellucidar (Tarzan at the Earth's Core).
-In the later Tarzan novels, Tarzan is shown conversing in Mangani with his monkey companion Nkima more often than with the Mangani themselves.
-In the crossover novel King Kong vs. Tarzan, the giant, prehistoric ape King Kong possibly also understands the language; though it is left ambiguous whether he actually understood it or was copying what Tarzan said in Mangani.
+The Mangani language is represented in the books as a primal universal language shared by many primate species in addition to the Mangani themselves, including monkeys (Jungle Tales of Tarzan and others), gorillas, Indonesian orangutans (Tarzan and the Foreign Legion), and the more man-like Sagoths of Pellucidar (Tarzan at the Earth's Core).
+In the later Tarzan novels, Tarzan converses in Mangani with his monkey companion Nkima more often than with the Mangani themselves.
+In the crossover novel King Kong vs. Tarzan, the giant, prehistoric ape King Kong possibly also understands the language; although it is left ambiguous whether he actually understood it or was copying what Tarzan said in Mangani.

-Other jungle animals are depicted as having their own bestial languages, but also as being able to understand Mangani to varying degrees.
+Other jungle animals are described as having their own bestial languages, but also as being able to understand Mangani to varying degrees.
 Whether the Mangani in turn understand any other animal languages is uncertain; Tarzan, at least, comprehends to some extent at least a few.
 In Tarzan of the Apes, before learning any spoken human languages, he avers "I speak only the language of my tribe—the great apes who were Kerchak's; and a little of the languages of Tantor, the elephant, and Numa, the lion, and of the other folks of the jungle I understand."

 The Mangani language as described by Burroughs is made up largely of grunts and growls representing nouns and various basic concepts.
 The bestial quality of the speech, however, does not come through in the rather large lexicon of Mangani words Burroughs actually provides.
-The depicted language can be thought of as bearing a relationship to the described language similar to that of the movies' euphonious "Tarzan yell" to the books' terrifying "victory cry of the bull ape" from which it supposedly derives; the example in each instance falls short of embodying the description.
+The depicted language can be thought of as bearing a relationship to the described language similar to that between the movies' euphonious "Tarzan yell" and the books' terrifying "victory cry of the bull ape" from which it supposedly derives; the example in each instance falls short of embodying the description.

 The word "mangani" is a compound, with man meaning "great" or "large" and gani meaning "ape" (or perhaps "people").
 With modifications, the term is also applied to humans, gomangani ("dark-great-ape") for black-skinned humans and tarmangani ("light-great-ape") for white-skinned humans, suggesting that the Mangani regard human beings as variations on their own type.
 Notably, gorillas do not seem to be regarded as "man" gani, but as a different type of "ape," bolgani ("flat" or "earth-bound ape").

 Some examples (with translation) of Burroughs' Mangani words follow.